 The Curriculum - What will my child do in Year 4?

-At present, children should come to school wearing their PE kit on those days.
-They should have a spare pair of shoes to wear on a Wednesday if their trainers get wet or muddy.
+At present, children should come to school wearing their PE kit on those dedicated PE days.
+They should have a spare pair of shoes to wear if their trainers get wet or muddy.

 Reading and Spelling - It is important to hear your child read every day.
 Each week your child will have a new set of spellings to learn following a pattern.
 Please click here to view a range of spelling activity ideas to help your child learn.
 In addition, the children will have daily spellings to learn and revise from the 300 High Frequency words which are available here.
 The daily spellings will then progress on to homophones and year 3/4 spellings available here.